camchardukian/Software-Development-Book-Notes/Pro Git/Chapter_01_Getting-Started.md

 _Distributed Version Control Systems_ (DVCSs) mirror the full history of a repository rather than simply mirroring the most recent snapshot of files.

-The Linux development community (especially Linux’s founder Linus Torvalds) created GIT in 2005.
-The goals of GIT were:
+The Linux development community (especially Linux’s founder Linus Torvalds) created Git in 2005.
+The goals of Git were:

 - Speed
 - Simplicity